 They were both kind, generous and nurturing.
-Rob’s ‘Electro/Acoustic‘ classes were a revelation for me; Phillip Glass, Stockhausen, the BBC Radiophonic Workshop (though my genetic coding had already been sufficiently mutated by the sounds of Sci-fi/Fantasy/Horror films/TV, Doctor Who and numerous school’s programmes with their otherworldly audio constructions) were discussed.
+Rob’s ‘Electro/Acoustic‘ classes were a revelation for me; Philip Glass, Stockhausen, the BBC Radiophonic Workshop (though my genetic coding had already been sufficiently mutated by the sounds of Sci-fi/Fantasy/Horror films/TV, Doctor Who and numerous school’s programmes with their otherworldly audio constructions) were discussed.
 Many other composer’s and artists were studied on a regular basis with the occasional field trip to the Arnolfini in Bristol for the odd concert.

-I highly recommend Adrian if you need any professional audio tape or video transfers to go to Adrian at The Great Bear.
+I highly recommend Adrian if you need any professional audio tape or video transfers and to go to The Great Bear.
 My hand drawn artwork at the top of this article is the cover art for the album.
 Originally the piece was called ‘Old Soak’ but I felt that it worked for this release with its gnarled and hardcore attitude.
 ‘Electro Punk ’86’ was released via The Orchard onto all major retail and streaming platforms on the 19th January 2011.
 Better late than never eh?